-Authorities actively search for assault, robbery suspect in Wilson County
+UPDATE: Assault, robbery suspect arrested in Dickson

 Reports indicated a search of Vaughn’s vehicle revealed stolen plates from Nashville, stolen Playstation consoles, Apple TVs, computers and other items.

-Vaughn may possibly be in a blue Dodge Durango with Tennessee license plate 8B82R6.
-Agents said Vaughn has an extensive criminal history and should be considered armed and dangerous.
-He was last seen in the Mt.
-Juliet area and has warrants in Wilson County for probation violation.
+Authorities believed Vaughn was in a blue Dodge Durango with Tennessee license plate 8B82R6.
+Agents said Vaughn has an extensive criminal history and was considered armed and dangerous.
+He has warrants in Wilson County for probation violation.
 He was described as a white man, about 5-feet, 8-inches tall, and he weighs about 330 pounds, brown hair with a shaved head and brown eyes.
-Anyone who recognizes Vaughn is advised not to approach him, rather to call 800-824-3463 or 911 as quickly as possible.
-A reward of up to $2,500 for information that leads to Vaughn’s arrest.
+The TBI issued a reward of up to $2,500 for information that led to Vaughn’s arrest.

-According to Wilson County authorities, Vaughn’s emergency contact was traced to a home on Franklin Road in Lebanon, and it’s believed to be where his children live.
+According to Wilson County authorities, Vaughn’s emergency contact was traced to a home on Franklin Road in Lebanon, and it was believed to be where his children live.